Chasing the traces of Mother Theresa in Tirana

-These words of the Saint Mother Teresa, are written in stone.
-No one can doubt her origin which is also written black in white in all the books and her biographies.
-As Albanian, we are more than honored to have the same blood with Mother Teresa, with the most respected Catholic nun in the world.
-From 4 September 2016 she is a Saint Teresa, declared by Pope Francis during a great ceremony at Saint Peter’s Square.
+No one can doubt her origin, which is also written in black and white in all the books and her biographies.
+As Albanians, we are more than honored to have the same blood as Mother Teresa, the most respected Catholic nun in the world.
+From 4 September 2016, she has been a Saint Teresa, declared by Pope Francis during a grand ceremony at Saint Peter’s Square.

-The Special Day of Mother Teresa for Albanians is the beatification day, 19 October (2003), which is also a public holiday in the country.
-On this day, several activities are held to remember her values and what she gave to the mankind.
+The Special Day of Mother Teresa for Albanians is the beatification day, 19 October (2003), a public holiday in the country.
+On this day, several activities are held to remember her values and what she gave to mankind.

-Everyone knows already the history of Mother Teresa, or Gonxhe Bojaxhiu, who was born in Albanian Family in Skopje, left her home when was 18 years old, then lived and died in Calcutta, India.
-But very few know what happened to other part of her family, who lived and died here in Tirana, Albania.
+Everyone already knows the history of Mother Teresa, or Gonxhe Bojaxhiu, who was born into an Albanian family in Skopje.
+She left her home when she was 18 years old, then lived and died in Calcutta, India.
+But very few know what happened to another part of her family, who lived and died here in Tirana, Albania.

-The Mother Teresa pavilion at National Museum is dedicated to life and contribution of Mother Teresa to the world.
-In this museum you can see photos of Mother Teresa with world personalities.
+The Mother Teresa pavilion at the National Museum is dedicated to the life and contribution of Mother Teresa to the world.
+In this museum, you can see photos of Mother Teresa with world personalities.
 There are personal belongings of Mother Teresa, which are very interesting for visitors.

-One of them is a folk traditional suit of Mother Teresa exposed lately in 2016.
-Mother Teresa itself visited this Museum twice while she visited Albania (1989 and 1991).
+One of them is a folk traditional suit of Mother Teresa, which was exposed lately in 2016.
+Mother Teresa visited this Museum twice when she visited Albania (1989 and 1991).

 The house at Kavaja Street

-This house is still in the same conditions as it was those years where Drane (mother) and Age (the sister) lived.
-Mother Teresa has also one brother, Lazer, who served as officer for some years in Berat and then moved in Tirana.
-But he emigrated early to Italy, where he created his family, and never met the mother and his sister in Tirana again.
+This house is still in the same condition as it was in those years when Drane (the mother) and Age (the sister) lived.
+Mother Teresa also has one brother, Lazer, who served as an officer for some years in Berat and then moved to Tirana.
+But he emigrated early to Italy, where he created his family, and never again met his mother and sister in Tirana.

-But this house tells a part of Mother Teresa's family history.
-There are still some of their belongings and photos.
-It was the first house Mother Teresa visited when she first came in Albania, Tirana in 1989.
+But this house tells a part of Mother Teresa’s family history.
+Some of their belongings and photos are still there.
+It was the first house Mother Teresa visited when she first came to Albania, Tirana, in 1989.

 The last ‘shelter’

-In 1963 two women of Bojaxhiu Family moved to another apartment close to Law Faculty in Tirana.
-They lived in this building in second floor, for 10 years until they died.
+In 1963, two women of the Bojaxhiu Family moved to another apartment close to the Law Faculty in Tirana.
+They lived on the second floor of this building for ten years until they died.

-First was the Mother Drane (Rosa) who died in 1972, and only one year, desperate and in full loneliness died the sister of Mother Teresa Age Bojaxhiu at 70, in 1973.
+First was Mother Drane (Rosa), who died in 1972, and only one year, desperate and in full loneliness, died the sister of Mother Teresa, Age Bojaxhiu, at 70, in 1973.
 Their graves are still at Sharra Cemetery, Tirana.

-The mother and sister of 'Saint Teresa' lived for about 40 years in Tirana, Albania, in total poverty, in total isolation, without any help from the state.
+The mother and sister of ‘Saint Teresa’ lived for about 40 years in Tirana, Albania, in total poverty, in complete isolation, without any help from the state.

-But they were so loved by the Albanian community, and made many friends.
-Their house was always open for everyone.
-Today here are many neighbors and friends who are still alive and are witnessing some memories and facts from their life in Tirana.
+But they were so loved by the Albanian community and made many friends.
+Their house was always open to everyone.
+Today, there are many neighbors and friends who are still alive and are witnessing some memories and facts from their lives in Tirana.

 The Mother Teresa square

-The second largest Public Square in Tirana has the Name of Mother Teresa.
+The second largest public square in Tirana is named after Mother Teresa.

-But also the international airport outside the capital, Tirana, is named for her, as is the city's main hospital in the city.
+But also, the international airport outside the capital, Tirana, is named for her, as is the city’s main hospital in the town.

-If you really want to discover this part of history of Mother Teresa's family, we suggest you to follow these traces.
+If you want to discover this part of the history of Mother Teresa’s family, we suggest you follow these traces.